MARS: Margin and Semantic-Aware Data Augmentation for Reward Modeling: APPENDIX

+This labeling separates pairs with strong chosen--rejected semantic contrast from pairs whose responses are semantically close and may benefit from refinement before augmentation.

+\paragraph{Pipeline for semantic refinement.} For pairs labeled \texttt{high}, we directly use the original chosen and rejected responses for paraphrase-based augmentation.
+For pairs labeled \texttt{low}, we first attempt semantic refinement using GPT-4.1 \cite{openai2025gpt41} to increase the chosen-rejected semantic separation while preserving the original preference label and avoiding harmful or undesired content.
+As summarized in Table~\ref{tab:semantic_distance_stats}, a substantial fraction of low-distance pairs benefit from this refinement step: semantic distance improves for $89.03\%$ $(471/529)$ low-distance pairs in HH-RLHF, $97.77\%$ $(616/630)$ in PKU-SafeRLHF, and $93.33\%$ $(574/615)$ in UltraFeedback.
+In practice, we first rewrite the rejected response while keeping it lower quality than the chosen response (five times); if this does not increase the semantic distance, we then attempt to rewrite the chosen response, again up to five times.
+A rewritten pair is retained only when its final semantic distance is larger than the original distance.
+After this refinement step, we generate paraphrases using the T5-base \texttt{chatgpt-paraphraser}.

+\paragraph{Response rewriting for semantic-distance refinement.} For low-distance preference pairs, \texttt{MARS} uses a controlled rewriting step to increase the semantic separation between the chosen and rejected responses before paraphrase-based augmentation.
+As shown in Figure \ref{rewriting_prompts}, the rewriting prompts are explicitly constrained to preserve the original preference label: when rewriting the chosen response, the model is instructed to keep it helpful, safe, plausible, and preferred over the rejected response; when rewriting the rejected response, the model is instructed not to make it better than the chosen response and to preserve its lower-quality status.
+In both cases, the rewritten response must remain appropriate for the same dialogue context, avoid harmful or policy-violating content, and return only the rewritten response.
+This design allows \texttt{MARS} to sharpen weak chosen-rejected contrasts without changing the underlying preference relation, so subsequent augmentation produces more informative synthetic preference pairs rather than redundant near-duplicates.

+\paragraph{Paraphrasing based augmentation.} After semantic refinement, we generate paraphrases using the T5-base model \texttt{humarin/chatgpt\_paraphraser\_on\_T5\_base}.
+Each prompt, chosen response, and rejected response is paraphrased independently using the input format \texttt{paraphrase: <text>}.
+We use deterministic beam-search decoding rather than stochastic sampling, together with a no-repeat n-gram constraint to reduce repetitive generations.
+For each source tuple, we retain the original or refined base preference pair and construct synthetic preference pairs by combining paraphrased chosen and rejected responses under paraphrased prompt variants.
+This produces diverse preference-preserving variants while maintaining the original chosen--rejected label structure.

-\textbf{Policy Alignment:} Policy alignment is performed using PPO-style updates with LoRA-adapted decoder-only language models.
-We evaluate both TinyLlama and Llama-3.2-1B backbones.
+\paragraph{Policy Alignment.} Policy alignment is performed using PPO-style updates with LoRA-adapted decoder-only language models.
+We evaluate both TinyLlama-1.1B and Llama-3.2-1B backbones.
 LoRA adapters are applied to the attention and feed-forward layers, while the base model weights remain frozen.
 During alignment, responses are generated using identical decoding parameters across all methods to ensure comparability.
 KL regularization with respect to the reference policy is applied to stabilize training.